symbol/symbol-docs/source/prototyping-tool/examples.rst

 Contributing
 ************

-We love to receive contributions from our community — you!
+We love to receiving contributions from our community — you!
 Follow these guidelines to get your flow included in this documentation.

 The first step is to export the flow you have created.
 In Node-RED, select the flow you want to export.
 Open ``Export > Clipboard`` from the menu (Ctrl-E) and copy the JSON from the dialogue.